 Attendance and punctuality are important for each students academic success.
 So that a student will achieve the maximum in the educational program, there must be a continuity of instruction.
 Poor attendance breaks continuity and the orderly sequence of building concepts of teaching and learning.
 The responsibility of attendance rests upon the student and the parent.
 Students should remain out of school only when it is absolutely necessary.
 Our school policy is three tardies equals one absence.
 Doctor’s notes must be presented to the student office within five days of an absence.
 Any medication, including over the counter medicines, must be held in the student office.
 Failure to comply may result in expulsion.

-Beginning in the 2018-2019 school year, all students in grades 7-12 will be required to bring their own personal fully charged Chromebook to school every day in order to complete academic work.
-This may include accessing online textbooks, researching online material, completing assignments and assessments, and submitting work electronically.
-Home internet access may be required to complete some assignments.
+All students in grades 7-12 will be required to purchase and bring their own personal fully charged Chromebook (permanently labeled with the student’s name) to school every day.
+Home internet access will be required to complete assignments.
 The school does not accept any liability for personal devices used at school.
 It is the student’s responsibility to properly care for and store the device at all times.
-When students are not using their Chromebook, they should be stored in their lockers with the lock securely fastened.

 Students may not wear oversized, frayed clothing, clothing with holes, or pants with oversized writing/logos.
 Only solid color slacks/dress jeans may be worn and must fit appropriately at or near the waist.
 All pants must have a zipper and belt loops.
 Belts must be brown or black.
 Uniforms must be maintained and not torn.
 Students must maintain a neat appearance at all times.
 Boys and girls must wear their shirts tucked in, hair groomed and in proper dress code.
 Excessive jewelry, piercings, tongue rings, nose rings, and visible tattoos are not allowed.
 Boys are not allowed to wear earrings.